garfix/nligems/doc/internals.md

 # The NLI System

+A natural language interaction system (NLI) allows a user to interact with it using the normal language he or she uses to communicate with other people.

+NLI is a discipline that touches the fields of artificial intelligence, linguistics, databases, and cognitive ergonomics.
+At the same time it has concepts and techniques that are unique to it.
+It is a complex problem with a rich history.

 ## Reasons for NLI

 Ever since there are computers, people have wanted to interact with them using their natural language (like English or French).